 Two enzymes essential in DNA replication and transcription, DNA gyrase and topoisomerase IV, have been identified as the molecular targets of fluoroquinolones.
-Target inhibition is caused by non-covalent binding of fluoroquinolone molecules to these enzymes.
-Replication forks and translational complexes cannot proceed beyond such enzyme-DNA fluoroquinolone complexes, and inhibition of DNA and mRNA synthesis triggers events resulting in a rapid, drug concentration-dependent killing of pathogenic bacteria.
+Target inhibition is caused by non-covalent binding of fluoroquinolone molecules to 16 October 2020 CRN009PV6 Page 4 of 6 these enzymes.
+Replication forks and translational complexes cannot proceed beyond such enzyme-DNA-fluoroquinolone complexes, and inhibition of DNA and mRNA synthesis triggers events resulting in a rapid, drug concentration-dependent killing of pathogenic bacteria.
 The mode of action of enrofloxacin is bactericidal and bactericidal activity is concentration dependent.